But that’s not what he finds when he looks outside.

 “You know what’s missing?”
 I asked.

 “A printer.”
 He wiggled his eyebrows.

 “Yes.
-I suggest that we get one that has reasonably priced ink cartridges.”
+I suggest that we get a printer that has reasonably priced ink cartridges.”

-I checked a review of inkjet printers on my phone, and Epson had a highly rated printer that could also made copies and automatically print on both sides of a page.
+I checked a review of inkjet printers on my phone, and Epson had a highly rated printer that could also scan and make copies and automatically print on both sides of a page.
 It had excellent color and black and white printing performance ratings and low priced ink cartridges.
-The clerk told us it came with a set of ‘starter’ ink cartridges that had lower capacity, and they did that to reduce the list price of the printer.
-So we added a set of high-capacity cartridges and a selection of glossy paper in different sizes for printing photographs.
+The clerk told us it came with a set of ‘starter’ ink cartridges that had lower capacity, and that Epson did that to reduce the list price of the printer.
+So we added a set of high-capacity cartridges, two reams of standard 8-1/2 by 11 printer paper, and a selection of glossy paper in different sizes for printing photographs.

-Adam put the box down and walked up to me.
+Adam looked at me.
 “I love you more and more every minute, Dad.”
 He hugged me, and I hugged him back.